datastist/Getting_and_Cleaning_Data_Course_Project/UCI HAR Dataset/README.txt

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+- grouped_mean.txt : The tidy dataframe including mean of each of the previous variables grouped by subject and activity

 Notes:
 ======
 - Features are normalized and bounded within [-1,1].